pearsedarcy/TripSplit/README.md

 ### Page Footer/Navigation

-Using a mobile first approach, I placed the app navigation in the footer element, allowing the user to easily switch between sections.
-Each naviagtion item only appears as it is needed, allowing for intuitive use of the app withoutt the need for instructions.
-The users is unable to progress through the app unless they fill out the required information.
+Using a mobile firs approach, I placed the app navigation in the footer element, allowing the user to switch between sections easily.
+Each navigation item only appears as it is needed, allowing for intuitive use of the app without the need for instructions.
+The users are unable to progress through the app unless they fill out the required information.

 ![Page-Footer-Desktop](./assets/docs/images/page-footer-desktop.png)
 ![Page-Footer-Mobile](./assets/docs/images/page-footer-mobile.png)

 ## Testing

-Throughout the development of this project I continuously tested the website using the [W3C HTML Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fpearsedarcy.github.io%2Ftripsplit%2F), The [JigSaw CSS Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fpearsedarcy.github.io%2Ftripsplit%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en), The [JSHint Validator](https://jshint.com/) and [Google Lighthouse](https://developer.chrome.com/docs/lighthouse).
+Throughout the development of this project, I continuously tested the website using the [W3C HTML Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fpearsedarcy.github.io%2Ftripsplit%2F), The [JigSaw CSS Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fpearsedarcy.github.io%2Ftripsplit%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en), The [JSHint Validator](https://jshint.com/) and [Google Lighthouse](https://developer.chrome.com/docs/lighthouse).
 This enabled me to make sure that with every section that was added, the website was tested thoroughly for validity and use on all screens.
 Below are some screenshots of the final testing of the [deployed website](https://pearsedarcy.github.io/tripsplit/)

 ### Lighthouse Tests